 Great sources for soap making supplies

 Some basic but limited supplies are available at most major craft and hobby stores.
 For added savings take advantage of sales and coupons when shopping.
-I always use the 40% off coupon from Hobby Lobby and have never bought soap base at full price.

-For those without easy access to brick and mortar stores, there is no need to despair.
+For those without easy access to brick-and-mortar stores, there is no need to despair.
 Several online retailers offer everything you could ever need.
 Here is a shortlist of my favorite ones.

 The bottom four sites are also a good source for additional information, inspiration as well as recipes.